Monira Al Qadiri: Career

+In 2003, the Qatari Embassy in Berlin asked the multinational artist Monira Al Qadiri if she would like to design the United Buddy Bear for Qatar.
+Since then, it has been traveling around the world with the United Buddy Bears World Tour and has been displayed in over 35 exhibitions on all five continents.

 In 2013 Al Qadiri founded the Gulf art collective GCC, together with her sister, Fatima Al Qadiri, Nanu Al Hamad, Khalid Al Gharaballi, Sophia Al Maria, Aziz Al Qatami, Barrak Alzaid, and Amal Khalaf.
 GCC is a reference to the English abbreviation of the Gulf Cooperation Council, an economic and political consortium of Arabian Gulf nations.
 In 2016 she started a residency at the Rijksakademie van Beeldende Kunsten in Amsterdam.
-Venues to have shown her work include the Berlinische Gallerie, Haus der Kunst in Munich, Kunstverein Göttingen, Gasworks in London, Palais de Tokyo in Paris and MoMA PS1 in New York.
+Venues to have shown her work include the Blaffer Art Museum in Houston, Berlinische Galerie, Haus der Kunst in Munich, Kunstverein Göttingen, Gasworks in London, Palais de Tokyo in Paris and MoMA PS1 in New York.
 The Van Abbemuseum in Eindhoven and Jameel Arts Centre in Dubai have works of Al Qadiri in their permanent collection.

 Recurring themes

 Petrostates

 Pearls and oil are recurring motifs in Al Qadiri's work.
 Her grandfather was a singer on a pearl diving boat, which was Kuwaits main industry before the country became a petrostate.
 With her work, Al Qadiri tries to preserve collective memories in the risk of disappearing.
 In several works, Al Qadiri connects pearls to oil, as they both have the same iridescent colour.
 The work Spectrum I is an example of this.
 Another example of the petrostate motif is the sculpture Empire Dye (2018).
 It shows a sea shell of the Murex snail in bright violet colour, and substantially enlarged in size.
 The colour refers to the colour of the alarm at oil rigs that flashes when it is about to explode.
 Al Qadiris sculpture acts as a warning signal for the current climate crisis.